Michael-Cowie/Notes/Math/probability/probability_trees.md

 #### Depth 3

 This is the calculation for the number of permutations for 3 choices from 5 options.
-This is now the final depth.
 Given that the previous depth was 2, there are now 3 choices remaining.
 Therefore, each leaf nodes of depth 2 connects to 3 new nodes using branches.

 <div align='center'>
     <img src='./images/7.png'>